abbeyperini/100-days-of-code/log.md

 **Today's Progress**: Another big day - got the final postgreSQL date range done, added icons to my events (updating all the CRUD operations and postgreSQL table), made a cool radio button dropdown icon selector, formatted existing views to show icons when populated, and ordered all data so it is sent in chronological order.

 **Link(s) to work** https://github.com/abbeyperini/BujoToGo

+### Day 73: December 14, Monday

+**Today's Progress**: Got my edit page reliably working, and used nested components to get a cool in page view switch going.
+Implemented a basic design across all views.

+**Link(s) to work** https://github.com/abbeyperini/BujoToGo

+### Day 74: December 15, Tuesday

+**Today's Progress**: Made the design responsive/mobile friendly, deployed the app, implemented the login as guest, and fixed redux-persist (installed yesterday) so my client side authentication is finally working reliably.
+Now for the fun CSS!

+**Link(s) to work** https://github.com/abbeyperini/BujoToGo